Tropical curves, graph complexes, and top weight cohomology of M_g: Introduction

 Kontsevich conjectured that the homology of each of these Lie algebras should be finite dimensional in each degree.
 In particular, for each $k$, the cohomology group $H^{4g-2-k}(\cM_{g,1};\Q)$ should vanish for all but finitely many $g$.
 Note that the composition

 where the second map is cup product with the Euler class, is injective.
-This is because further composing with Gysin pushforward to $H^*(\cM_g;\Q)$ is multiplication by $2-2g$.
+This is because further composing with Gysin pushforward to $H^*(\cM_g;\Q)$ gives multiplication by $2-2g < 0$.
 Therefore, Theorem~\ref{thm:nonvanishing} shows that $PH_2(a_\infty)$ is infinite dimensional, disproving Kontsevich's conjecture and giving a negative answer to \cite[Problem~7.4]{MoritaSakasaiSuzuki15}.

 Theorem~\ref{thm:nonvanishing}, and further applications discussed in Section~\ref{sec:applications}, will be established via combinatorial topological calculations on the space $\Delta_g$, which may be identified with the {\em dual complex} of the Deligne-Mumford stable curve compactification $\ocM_g$ of $\cM_g$.
-Here and throughout the paper, we work with varieties and Deligne-Mumford stacks over $\C$.
+Throughout, we work with varieties and Deligne-Mumford stacks over $\C$.
 Recall that Deligne has defined a natural weight filtration on the rational singular cohomology of any complex algebraic variety which gives, together with the Hodge filtration on singular cohomology with complex coefficients, a mixed Hodge structure \cite{Deligne71, Deligne74b}.
-When the variety is the complement of a normal crossings divisor in a smooth and proper variety, one graded piece of this filtration can be calculated as the reduced homology of the dual complex of the divisor, a topological space that records the combinatorics of intersections and self-intersections of irreducible components of the divisor.
-We review the details of this construction in the slightly more general setting of Deligne-Mumford stacks in Section~\ref{sec:stackboundary}.

-It is worth noting that we allow arbitrary normal crossings divisors here, not just simple normal crossings.
-This added generality allows us to consider the Deligne-Mumford stable curve compactification $\ocM_{g}$ of $\cM_g$.
-However, the combinatorial topology of the resulting dual complexes is also more general.
-While the dual complex of a simple normal crossings divisor is a $\Delta$-complex in the standard sense of \cite{RourkeSanderson71} (and used now in textbooks such as \cite{Hatcher02}), the analogous construction of the dual complex of a normal crossings divisor produces a symmetric $\Delta$-complex, as defined and studied in Section~\ref{sec:cellular}.

 The graded pieces of the weight filtration on the cohomology of a $d$-dimensional variety are supported in degrees between $0$ and $2d$, and we refer to the $2d$-graded piece, denoted $\Gr_{2d}^W$, as the {\em top weight cohomology}.
-As a result of the general discussion described above, the interpretation of $\Delta_{g}$ as the dual complex of the boundary divisor in the Deligne--Mumford compactification of $\cM_{g}$ gives an identification of its reduced rational homology with the top weight-graded piece of the cohomology of $\cM_{g}$.
+We will use the interpretation of $\Delta_{g}$ as the dual complex of the boundary divisor in the Deligne--Mumford compactification of $\cM_{g}$ to give an identification of its reduced rational homology with the top weight-graded piece of the cohomology of $\cM_{g}$.

 \begin{theorem} There is an isomorphism